lefahla/iba/README.md

 # iba
-A loan system built on CodeIgniter,MySQL,Boot Strap Template, JQuery and HTML5
+A loan system built on CodeIgniter,MySQL,BootStrap Template, JQuery and HTML5